PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 ## The Pathway Visualisation

-The pathway visualization was developed using GoJS library, which provides powerful diagram creation capabilities for complex biochemical networks.
-The figure below illustrates a representative example of the pathway visualization interface with its key elements.
+The pathway visualisation was developed using GoJS library, which provides powerful diagram creation capabilities for complex biochemical networks.
+The figure below illustrates a representative example of the pathway visualisation interface with its key elements.

 ![Visualisation_Image](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/Visualisation_Image.png)
 *Fig. 2.
 Shows example of pathway elements.*